Largest organisms: Protists

-Amoebozoans (Amoebozoa)
+Amoebozoans

 Among the organisms that are not multicellular, the largest are the slime molds, such as Physarum polycephalum, some of which can reach a diameter over 12 in.
 These organisms are unicellular, but they are multinucleate.

-Euglenozoans (Euglenozoa)
+Euglenozoans

 Some euglenophytes, such as certain species of Euglena, reach lengths of 400 μm.

-Rhizarians (Rhizaria)
+Rhizarians

 The largest species traditionally considered protozoa are giant amoeboids like foraminiferans.
 One such species, the xenophyophore Syringammina fragilissima, can attain a size of 20 cm.

-Alveolates (Alveolata)
+Alveolates

 The largest ciliates, such as Spirostomum, can attain a length over 4 mm.

-Stramenopiles (Stramenopila)
+Stramenopiles

 The largest stramenopiles are giant kelp from the northwestern Pacific.
 The floating stem of Macrocystis pyrifera can grow to a height of over 45 m.

 Macrocystis also qualifies as the largest brown alga, the largest chromist, and the largest protist generally.

 Heliozoa

-As of 2021, the largest known heliozoan is Berkeleyaesol magnus (formerly Raphidiophrys magna): its axopodial sphere can reach a diameter up to 6350 μm, with a cell body diameter of 1486 μm, a mucilaginous envelope 540 μm thick, and up to 1892 μm long axopodia.
+As of 2021, the largest known heliozoan is Berkeleyaesol magnus (formerly Raphidiophrys magna): its axopodial sphere can reach a diameter up to 6350 μm (6.35 mm), with a cell body diameter of 1486 μm, a mucilaginous envelope 540 μm thick, and up to 1892 μm long axopodia.